This

 is the responsibility of each Church Council to appoint a Church Safeguarding

 Officer and there should be no gaps in this crucial provision.
-The safeguarding
+It is not

-officer should be a member of the Church Council or have the right to attend at least annually
+safeguarding officer should be a member of the Church Council or have the right to attend

-to report on implementation of the safeguarding policy.
-Where an individual
+at least annually to report on implementation of the safeguarding policy.

 The